paulness/gatsby-starter-personal-blog/content/posts/2018-04-03--cherry-pickup-leetcode/index.md

 Notice one cherry is still left in the field, in the top right corner.
 Picking up that cherry would have meant leaving more cherries unpicked in the field, because we can only move in a down/right on the way down, then up/left on the return journey.

-Lets think about this further and come up with some other truths that may later help us, before writing any code
+Let us think about this further and come up with some other truths that may later help us, before writing any code

   - Cherries can only be picked up once.
 They are gone once picked up
   - You cannot hit a thorn and continue.
 You must avoid thorns
-  - You may cross over a path you have already travelled, sometimes this is wise to avoid thorns and/or get to other cherries
+  - You may cross over a path you have already traveled.
+Sometimes this is wise to avoid thorns and/or get to other cherries
   - Every path that can be travelled by going up/left from the destination (N-1, N-1) can also be identically travelled by going down and right from the origin (0,0).
 	  - **Optimization alert**.
 Therefore two people travelling down/right 'one way' can make the cherry pickups as one person doing a 'round-trip'